Stockic/stockic-feed-api/README.md

 The version would be v1, v2, etc., and will follow up in the future.

+### Accessibility Structure

+The API server requires the User to provide the API Key to perform operations.
+This API key decodes user information like location and tier (free or premium).
+Every user would have an API key on the app, which would be used to communicate with the api server.
+Every user is bound to the API Key, and all information would be linked with the API key (technically, X-API-Key).
+The api server can get info from Firebase and determine the location to serve geolocation-specific data to the caller.

+Hence, to conclude this section, the API key is the primary and only identifier, and each request must contain it.
+With the API key, the user must only worry about the operations to be performed and leave the rest to the developers of this API.

 ### API Endpoints

-The following are the api endpoints:
+The following are the API endpoints:

-#### Registration API
+#### Home Page-Specific APIs

-As per the UI provided, the first page contains two portions: headlines (Geolocation-Specific) and Today's Newsfeed (Geolocation-Specific).
+According to the UI provided, the first page contains two portions: headlines (Geolocation-Specific) and Today's Newsfeed (Geolocation-Specific).

-1. Headlines: This API endpoint is geolocation-specific and requires
+1. Headlines: This API endpoint is geolocation-specific, which would be decoded by the api server itself from Firebase.

+Endpoint: `/api/<version>/headlines`
+Method: `GET`
+Header: `X-API-Key`

+This API would serve headlines per the geolocation fetched by the api server.
+Users would be served with the latest headlines of the given region.

+2. Today's Newsfeed: This API is based on content pagination and is geolocation-specific.
+The user must send a page number to fetch news.

+Endpoint: `/api/<version>/newsfeed/<page-number>`
+Method: `GET`
+Header: `X-API-Key`

+#### Discover Page-Specific APIs
+The Discover Page is where users get categorized newsfeeds.
+Hence, the category must be provided.

+1. Discover: This API endpoint demands category and page number and serves specific content.

+Endpoint: `/api/<version>/discover/<category>/<page>`
+Method: `GET`
+Header: `X-API-Key`

+#### Detailed News Page API
+As per the UI design, the third picture shows detailed information about the news.
+This can be fetched with the content ID.

+1. Detailed Newsfeed: Provides detailed information about the news.

+Endpoint: `/api/<version>/detail/<news-id>`
+Method: `GET`
+Header: `X-API-Key`